 I opened the window and leaned out, glancing down at the yard below.
 The snow gleamed under the nearly full moon, a crystal blanket of white flooding the lawn.
 The Golden Wood—or Spider’s Wood, as I called it—was aglow as usual, with a sickly green light that I’d seen every night since returning home to New Forest.
 A thousand miles and years seemed to separate me from my former existence, although it had been only a couple of weeks since I arrived back in town.
 But in that short time, my life had turned upside down, in every possible way.

-Slipping on my leather jacket and gloves, I cautiously climbed out on the shingles, making sure that the snow that had built up didn't slip, sending me sliding to the ground, but it had turned to ice.
+Slipping on my leather jacket and gloves, I cautiously climbed out on the roof, making sure that the snow that had built up was stable and didn’t skitter on the shingles, sending me sliding to the ground, but it had turned to ice.
 I scooted until my back rested against the window, then brought my knees up, circling them with my arms, and nestled as best as I could against the cold.

 As I stared up into the oak, the great horned owl let out a soft hoot, stirring my blood.
 Over the past month, he’d taught me to shake off the fear of falling, to soar through the unending night turning on a wing, catching mice in the yard, while always, always, keeping an eye on the forest.

 You are Uwilahsidhe.
 You are magic-born.
 You must keep watch for Myst, he constantly reminded me.
 The Queen of the Indigo Court seeks to destroy you.

 I raised one hand in salute, the snowflakes softly kissing my skin, and he hooted again, a warning in his tone.

 “What is it?”
 I whispered.
 “What are you trying to tell me?”

 Ulean, my Wind Elemental, swept around me like a cloak, answering for him.
 He fears for you.
 There are ghosts riding the wind tonight, and the Shadow Hunters are out and about.
 There will be death before the morning.